criskell/criskell/README.md

 I'm a 19-year-old software developer with expertise in the PHP and JS realms, including:

 - Laravel
-- WooCommerce and WordPress
+- WooCommerce and WordPress, Magento
+- Node, GraphQL, Rest & Realtime APIs
-- Magento 1 and 2
+- React and Next.js, NextUI, MUI
-- NodeJS
+- MongoDB, PostgreSQL, MySQL
-- React, Relay, Next.js
+- Haskell
-- MongoDB
+- Rust
-- NextUI, MUI
+- C++

 Inspired by Richard Feynman's philosophy of "What I cannot create, I do not understand," I enjoy recreating technologies from scratch as a hobby, delving into their inner workings to gain a deeper understanding.